Below is an alphabetical list of the classes we offer at our studio including dance, fitness, yoga, and more!

 This advanced level class is a fast-paced, challenging Pilates matwork class that requires considerable strength and control.
 Complete knowledge of intermediate level matwork is required.

 PiYO® is a fitness system designed to whip you into shape from head to toe.
 It combines the practices of Pilates and Yoga to help you build strength, lose weight, increase flexibility and have a great time doing it.
-PiYO® was created by Charlene Johnson, the founder of the Turbo Kick system (by BeachBody).
+PiYO® was created by Charlene Johnson.
 It was designed for people who want the mind-body benefits of a Yoga or Pilates workout, but with a higher-energy, higher-sweat class.

 Restorative Yoga is for everyone!
 It is particularly beneficial to anyone suffering from stress and pain.
 The practice is made up of a series of postures that are held for roughly 5 minutes each.
 The specific postures are used to help stretch the connective tissue around the joints in your body.
 Restorative classes are usually held towards the end of the week as a way to unwind and relax into your weekend.
 Class includes soft music and dim lights to help create a calming atmosphere.